libonomy/aphelion-staking/test/README.md

 	- counter app over socket
 	- counter app over grpc
 - persistence tests
-	- crash libonomy at each of many predefined points, restart, and ensure it syncs properly with the app
+	- crash aphelion at each of many predefined points, restart, and ensure it syncs properly with the app
 - p2p tests
 	- start a local kvstore app testnet on a docker network (requires docker version 1.10+)
 	- send a tx on each node and ensure the state root is updated on all of them